ilyub/BACKUP-2022-09-06-typescript-functions/docs/interfaces/guards.ExclusionGuard.md

 ▸ **ExclusionGuard**<`V`\>(`value`): value is Exclude<V, T\>

-Checks that value type is not T.
+Checks if value type is not T.

 #### Type parameters